Encrypt & Decrypt Files from the Command Line with OpenSSL

 For the purpose of this walkthrough, we’ll use des3 encryption, which in simple terms means a complex encryption algorithm is applied three times to each data block, making it difficult to crack through brute force methods.
 While we’re focusing on Mac OS X here, these commands will work anywhere that OpenSSL is installed, including older versions of OS X and Linux.

-Encrypting Files with OpenSSL
+How to Encrypt Files with OpenSSL

 The syntax of openssl is basic: